ggoodkey/ggoodkey.github.io/README.md

 ```
 *Figure 2: What a NyckelDB table really looks like*

-The data store can (and if possible should) be run in the background in a webWorker, and so as much computational work as possible is handled by the database including basic search, sort, filter,
-and even very simple application specific custom formulas.

-NyckelDB uses [Lawnchair](https://github.com/brianleroux/lawnchair/) as its cross-browser localStorage solution, but will also access Windows storage APIs (Windows.Storage.ApplicationData.current.localFolder) if used in a UWP application for more persistent storage.
-For a cloud solution,
-a compressed and obfuscated JSON object can be exported for you to send wherever you want it to go, and imported again and synchronized on another device.
+The data store can run along side your other JavaScript code by adding a \<script\> tag directly to your HTML document, or run in a background task in a Web Worker (which is recommended).

+NyckelDB stores data temporarily in the browser using [Lawnchair](https://github.com/brianleroux/lawnchair/) as its cross-browser localStorage solution.
+For more persistant storage, you can export the data from NyckelDB as a JSON file and send it to your own cloud solution.
+Synchronisation is handled client-side when you import that JSON file back into the NyckelDB.
+NyckelDB can also access Windows storage APIs (Windows.Storage.ApplicationData.current.localFolder)
+if used in a UWP application.

 LZString compression is used so you can fit many MB of data in the very limited localStorage space that some browsers allow, and reduce bandwidth if uploading to a cloud service provider.